Newly Received Plant Care

 - Always use soil appropriate for your setup—indoor potting mix for houseplants, outdoor mix for patio plants, etc.

 - Ensure good drainage.
-Never let a plant sit in standing water—except species that prefer “wet feet,” like kratom.
+Never let a plant sit in standing water—except for species that prefer “wet feet,” like kratom.

 - Always water after transplanting to help settle the soil around the roots.